aureooms-research/homepage/content/home/teaching.md

 +++

-I am a teaching assistant for the Computatibility and Complexity (INFOF408) lectures at ULB.
+I am a teaching assistant for the Computability and Complexity (INFOF408) lectures at ULB.